6 Pieces of Advice to Help PMs Handle Team Burnout

 Look for signs of team burnout

 What leads to burnout?
 Well, it is important to note that burnout does not always have to be work-induced.
 Certain individuals can also experience a high level of stress from their life outside of work, which can impact the way they perform.
-Whatever the source of the stress may be, the PM to know how to address burnout and ensure their team members receive the help they need.
+Whatever the source of the stress may be, the PMs should know how to address burnout and ensure their team members receive the help they need.
+Combat burnout by showing gratitude, boosting morale, productivity, and reducing stress.
+Benefits of showing gratitude to employees include appreciation, recognition, job satisfaction, and work-life balance.

 Burnout can take shape in various forms, such as physical, mental, or emotional, depending on the individual of course, but there are some telltale signs that help you better identify it –